 When chasing lower and lower air tightness it gets harder and harder.

-Though often referred to as the “Air-tightness factor or ratio”, it is not really a factor or a ratio as a factor or ratio has no units.
+Though often referred to as the “Air-tightness factor or ratio”, it is not really a factor or a ratio – call me a pedant but a factor or ratio has no units.

 The measure used for building air pressure testing is the rate air is pumped out of the building to maintain a pressure differential of 50 Pascals divided by the surface area of the house.
 So units are: cubic metres per hour per square metre at 50 pascals differential!
 Not surprisingly the units aren’t often quoted and we call (incorrectly) the result a ratio or factor!
 50 Pa differential is not that large – atmospheric pressure is around 1000 Pa.

 How to understand building regulations air pressure testing requirements.

 - Surface area of the heated building envelope is used for UK Building Regulations.

 - The current UK Building Regulations Part L require the air tightness to be no greater than 10 m3/hr per m2

 - If the factor is above 7 m3/hr per m2 then other energy-saving measures must be taken to compensate.